Origin: Carlow (Ireland)

 Medium-long, dry finish of honey, toasted wood, lemon, cereals.

-Light and drinkable, an entry level Irish whiskey by the book, that lives up to its name and doesn’t sacrifice taste on the altar of cheap whiskeys.
+Light and drinkable, a premium whiskey (at a popoular price) by the book, that lives up to its name and doesn’t sacrifice taste on the altar of cheap whiskeys.